AdamBanham/the-scheme-simpn/readme.md

         return [ SimToken((c,r), delay=pick_time(5)) ]
 ...
 ```
-See [`aesthetics-b.py`](./aesthetics-b.py) for the full example, showing all the helpers
+See [`aesthetics-b.py`](./aesthetics-b.py) for the full example, showing
-implemented.
+all the helpers in action.

 By tapping into the `__init_subclass__` hook on the class we can write a
 shortcut to handle creating the class for us.
 As well as checking for the
-needed attributes.
-Is there any real difference in terms of lines of code?
+needed attributes on the subclass.
+But, is there any real difference in
-Not really, but it does mean for all tasks I define behaviour and always that
+terms of lines of code?
+Not really, but it does mean for all tasks I define
-name.
-Which makes it a bit simplier to remember when making the simulation
+behaviour and always that name.
+Which makes it a bit simplier to remember
-and for when I start making code-snippets.
-To avoid typos, I have added type
+when making the simulation and for when I start making code-snippets.
+To
-hints to avoid messing up the `type` of these classes, which is used to
+avoid typos, I have added type hints to avoid messing up the `type` of these
-handling the routing towards the wanted helper class.
-Likewise, now I just
+classes, which is used to handle the routing towards the wanted helper
-say a place name and the help handles the lookup and creation.
-But, does
+class.
+Likewise, now I just say a place name and the help handles the lookup
-introduce a chance that you include a typo, but you can still just drop
+and creation.
+But, does introduce a chance that you include a typo, but you
-in a known SimVar value instead of a string.
+can still just drop in a known SimVar value instead of a string.

 Another aesthetics touch I have been playing around with the actual
 visualisation as well.
 Notably, I have been building a mirror of the default
 pygame interface in [`visualisation.py`](./visualisation.py).
 See below for
 a demonstration.
+Mostly focusing on showing tokens without text and adding
+a "speed up" functionality for the simulation between draw calls.

 ![demo of visualisation](./aesthetics-001-b.gif)